-The corner joints of windows are well known to be weak spots of doors and windows.
-Leakage of rainwater through the corner joints of the frame can result in concealed moisture damages to the building, and the leak is hard to detect.
+The corner joints of windows are well known to be weak spots of wooden doors and windows.
+Leakage of rainwater through the corner joints of the frame can be hard to detect and result in concealed moisture damages to the building.

 NDVK therefore require manufacturers to control the quality of the corner joints of window and door frames through regular wet stain testing.
-The test is performed for each unique type of frame profile the manufacturer produce.
+The test is performed for each unique type of frame profile and corner joint the manufacturer produce.
+Milling for different opening functions or hardware does not affect the corner joints.